omatron22/Bean-Pod/README.md

 $ npm run dev
 ```

-6. Sign into BeanPod with Google and enjoy!
+6. Use vite localhost, Sign into BeanPod with Google and enjoy!